timsgardner/structural-notebook-tools/README.md

 ## Contributing

 ChatGPT feels that contributions are what make the open-source community an incredible place to learn, inspire, and create.
 Who am I to argue?
-Any contributions to **Structural Notebook Tools** are **greatly appreciated**.
-Check out the [Contributing Guidelines](CONTRIBUTING.md) for ways to get started.
+Any contributions to **Structural Notebook Tools** are **greatly appreciated** (but might get rejected).
+Anyway, if you have a good idea lmk.

 ## License